With men fighting in Ukraine, women and children flee alone

 “It’s an evil, evil feeling,” she said.
 “Scary, stress, shock.
 Every hour in the night, we got up to run into the basement.
 We slept dressed to get up and run.”

-In Poland, too, it was largely Ukrainian women arriving with their children as Putin’s forces intensified their attacks on civilian targets in a campaign that is becoming deadlier for children.
+In Poland, too, it was largely Ukrainian women arriving with their children as Russian President Vladimir Putin’s forces intensified their attacks on civilian targets in a campaign that is becoming deadlier for children.

 Ukrainian President Volodymyr Zelenskyy told the European Parliament on Tuesday that Russian forces had killed 16 children the day before as he appealed to EU leaders to accept Ukraine in the bloc.